ComCatLab/welcome-guide/docs/sources/software_pages.md

 [Documentation][espresso]

+From their webpage:

-Quantum Espresso is an open-source plane-wave-based code that we use for studying periodic systems.
+> Quantum Espresso is an integrated suite of Open-Source computer codes for electronic-structure
+> calculations and materials modeling at the nanoscale.
+It is based on density-functional theory,
+> plane waves, and pseudopotentials.

 ## Gaussian